Lenny Moore: Legacy

 Moore retired from professional football after the 1967 season.
-In 12 seasons and 143 regular-season games he scored 111 total touchdowns, accumulated 11,213 total yards, made seven Pro Bowls, and five all-NFL teams.
+In 12 seasons and 143 regular-season games he scored 111 total touchdowns, accumulated 11,213 total yards from scrimmage, made seven Pro Bowls, and five all-NFL teams.
 His uniform number 24 was retired by Baltimore, and in 1969 a sportswriters' poll named him to the NFL's 50th Anniversary Team.

 In 1975 Moore was elected to the Pro Football Hall of Fame, and was named to the NFL's 1950s All Decade Team.
 In 1999, The Sporting News ranked Moore 71st on its list of the 100 Greatest Football Players.
+In 2021, The Athletic listed him as the 92nd greatest player ever.
 He is the only player in NFL history to have at least 40 receiving touchdowns and 40 rushing touchdowns.

 Football Outsiders, in their book Pro Football Prospectus 2007, named six of his seasons among the top 500 running back seasons of all time, which was tied for the 5th most seasons among the top 500 of any player.
 Moore's retired number is honored along with all of the other Baltimore Colts retired numbers in M&T Bank Stadium in Baltimore, home of the Baltimore Ravens.

 On January 19, 2008, Moore was inducted into the East-West Shrine Game Hall of Fame class.
 Moore was an honorary captain for Penn State's game versus Syracuse on September 12, 2009.
-It was the first time a former Penn State player has been invited to participate in the pre-game coin toss.
+It was the first time a former Penn State player had been invited to participate in the pre-game coin toss.
 Moore is a member of The Pigskin Club of Washington, D.C.
 National Intercollegiate All-American Football Players Honor Roll.

 Moore retired in 2010 from the Maryland Department of Juvenile Services after 26 years of service.
 His job with the state included traveling to middle and high schools, mixing and mingling with at-risk children, trying to keep them straight.
 He was a keynote speaker for churches, organizations and youth groups, teaching children and adults about the risks of drugs and he worked to improve the lives of troubled teens.

 On October 8, 2013, Moore had a road in Baltimore County named after him in his honor.

 Moore's charity work includes raising money for the fight against scleroderma.
 He holds an annual benefit dinner in memory of his son Leslie, who died at 43 of that disease.